Role-based Access Control (RBAC)

 Key considerations for implementing RBAC

-If you are thinking of implementing Role Based Access Control and don’t require a dynamic approach, RBAC is ideal as long as you remain aware that, as authorization complexities grow, you may need to evolve from RBAC to ABAC.
+If you are thinking of implementing role-based access control and don’t require a dynamic approach, RBAC is ideal as long as you remain aware that, as authorization complexities grow, you may need to evolve from RBAC to ABAC.

-Analyze how much sensitive data you have and map who needs access to it and why.
+- Analyze how much sensitive data you have and map who needs access to it and why.
 Some people want access to information even though they don’t need it.
 Many times, people have access to information that they don’t know about.
-A thorough analysis will enable you to clean up entitlements, start from scratch and get it right.
+A thorough analysis will enable you to clean up entitlements, start from scratch, and get it right.

-Clean up your data as well as the entitlements.
+- Clean up your data as well as the entitlements.
 You may have sensitive data that you don’t require.
 Take the opportunity to remove it.

+- Use familiar roles when naming.
 You may be the person implementing RBAC but you won’t be the one auditing it, and you may not be updating it or overseeing a transition to ABAC later down the line.
 Make it intuitive where possible for administrators.